 If you are one of those people who are thinking about getting back in the gym as part of your New Year’s Resolution, you may want to think about having a health care professional perform a general musculoskeletal screen.
 This helps to identify any possible impairments that may predispose you to an increased risk of injury while beginning your journey on the quest to a healthier lifestyle.
 Don’t make the mistake of waiting until you’re injured to address a problem.
 The best way to treat an injury is to prevent it from ever happening in the first place.
 Let us help you start your New Year’s off right, and pain free!

 Peter Geloso DPT is a physical therapist at Amity Physical Therapy.
 He received both his Bachelors in Exercise and Sport Science and Doctorate of Physical Therapy from Elon University.
 He has been a licensed Physical Therapist in the State of Connecticut for seven years.
-Amity Physical Therapy was founded 14 Years ago by Michael Dow MSPT/CEO of the practice with three offices: Woodbridge.
-Hamden and Branford.
-Peter Geloso DPT can be reached by phone with any questions at (203) 389-4593.
+Amity Physical Therapy was founded 18 years ago by Michael Dow MSPT/CEO.
+The practice has five offices: Woodbridge.
+Hamden, Branford, Milford and Wallingford.
+Peter Geloso DPT can be reached at (203) 693.2350.

 This is an opinion not necessarily endorsed by the Woodbridge Town News.